Testing for Differences in Stochastic Network Structure: Two tests based on operator norms

 As discussed in Section 3, the $\alpha$-sized tests based on $T_{2\to 2}$ and $S_{\infty\to 1}$ (incorrectly) reject the null hypothesis when it is true with probability less than $\alpha$.
 This section provides conditions such that the tests (correctly) reject the null hypothesis when it is false.
 Specifically, it defines a class of sequences of alternative hypotheses such that the power of the tests tend to one uniformly over the class.
 Each sequence describes a collection of models and tests indexed by $N \in \mathbb{N}$.
 Each model is as described in Section 2.
 Each test is as described in Section 3.
-The parameters $F_{1}$, $F_{2}$, $R$, and $\alpha$ may all vary with $N$ (subject to restrictions outlined below).
+The parameters $F_{1}$, $F_{2}$, $R$, and $\alpha$ may all vary with $N$ subject to restrictions below.
 Limits are with $N \to \infty$.
-The results mirror those for the Kolmogorov-Smirnov test provided in Chapter 14.2 of \cite{lehmann2006testing}.
+The statement of the results mirror those for the KS test in Chapter 14.2 of \cite{lehmann2006testing}, although to my knowledge the underlying arguments are not related in any meaningful way.